cherryot02/Scripting-with-Batch-PowerShell-Bash/First Part.md

 >[!CAUTION]
 >Be careful though, because you have to know how what each line does, <br>
 >if not, well you may have a keylogger now and you won't know it.<br>
->I'm kidding, but this warning applies to ebvery script you'll find in the internet.
+>I'm kidding, but this warning applies to every script you'll find in the internet.

 Main objectives of this lab:
 <ul>